InstituteforDiseaseModeling/laser/docs/installation.md

 ## LASER disease models

-If you are interested in exploring model dynamics with `laser-generic` or other disease-specific models, you may find installation and user instructions in [Laser Disease Models](get-started/index.md).
+If you are interested in exploring model dynamics with `laser-generic` or other disease-specific models, you can find installation and user instructions in [Laser Disease Models](get-started/index.md).

 ## LASER development